10 Ways to Improve Your Lymphatic System

 It is especially recommended to never wear tight fitting clothes while sleeping.

 9. Get a Massage

 Studies have shown that stress reduction exercises, especially a massage, improve immune function.
 Connective tissues massages such as shiatsu massage has been shown to relieve symptoms of chronic pain and fatigue (8).
 Therapeutic self-massage treatments can be found online and offer techniques for increasing the flow of lymph fluid throughout the body.

-Patients whom suffer from the most common lymphatic disease known as lymphedema can benefit from a massage to increase lymph drainage (3).
+Patients whom suffer from the most common lymphatic disease known as lymphedema can benefit from a type of massage called the Manual Lymph Drainage technique, that is performed by specialized practitioners (3).
 Massage is a great lymphatic decongestive therapy that can be coupled with essential oils following a cleansing Epsom salt bath to improve your lymphatic system.

 10. Regular Chiropractic Care

 Chiropractic care can help remove anatomical disruptions which block the flow of lymph fluid.
 Any hindrance of a structure in the upper chest region especially prevents the drainage of toxins accumulated throughout the body.
 Chiropractic care assists to remove these obstructions and relieve tension from the lymphatic vessels and therefore stimulate detoxification.
 (7)